 The Archive of Turkish Oral Narrative is a research collection devoted to the study of Turkish folktales and related narrative forms: folk history, legends, folk minstrelsy and myths.

-The Crossroads of Music Archive is a premier music archive in Texas actively pursuing musicians and their associates to collect and preserve the state's vast musical heritage.
+The Southwest Music Archive is a premier music archive in Texas actively pursuing musicians and their associates to collect and preserve the state's vast musical heritage.
 Additionally, the archive is working outside the state to obtain important music collections that have been overlooked.

 All materials may be used by both the university community and the general public for research or reference.
 The SWC/SCL is located north of the University Library.
 Reading Room service is provided during regular semesters from 9 a.m. to 5 p.m.
 Monday - Friday with some extended hours available.
 The building is closed on campus holidays and all hours are subject to change.
 Please call to confirm hours.
 Inquiries and donations are welcome.
 Tours are available.

 Contact: 806.742.9070 or https://swco.ttu.edu